Limerence: Love styles

 The concept of a "love style" was invented by the sociologist John Alan Lee, to distinguish between different ways to love, or different types of love stories.
 Limerence is considered similar or related to the love style mania (or manic love), named after the Ancient Greek theia mania (the madness from the gods).
 Lee developed his mania concept from sources similar to Tennov, like Andreas Capellanus and courtly love.
-Both Lee and Tennov also refer to "love madness", and Peele & Brodsky's Love and Addiction.
+Both Lee and Tennov refer to "love madness", and Peele & Brodsky's Love and Addiction.

 A manic lover is obsessively preoccupied with the beloved.
 When asked to recall their childhood, a typical manic lover recalls it as unhappy, and they're usually lonely, dissatisfied adults.
-They're anxious to fall in love, but they're unsure of which physical type they prefer.
-Because they're unsure of who to fall in love with, they often fall in love with somebody quite inappropriate (a stranger, or even somebody they initially dislike) and project onto them the qualities they want but don't actually have.
+They're anxious to fall in love, but unsure of which physical type they prefer.
+Often, they fall in love with somebody quite inappropriate (a stranger, or even somebody they initially dislike) and project onto them the qualities they want but don't actually have.
 According to Lee, "Mania can become almost an addiction nearly impossible for the addict to end on his own initiative."
 Mania is often the first love style of a young person, but others may not experience it until middle age—for example, after a marriage has lost interest.
-According to Lee, a cycle of manic loves is often caused by a desperate need to be in love, the cause of which the manic lover must locate and remedy to break free.
+According to Lee, a cycle of manic loves is often caused by a desperate need to be in love, which the manic lover must remedy to break free.

 Lee describes the manic lover as jealous, but Tennov believes that a person can be limerent and not be jealous.